Janet C. Long: Seminole City Council

 The Greater Seminole Area Chamber of Commerce held a forum for the City Council candidates in February 2002.
 Each candidate had a brief time to make an opening statement, answer two questions, and make a closing statement.
 Long cited her three decades of experience, including her advocacy work with the Insurance Commission, her work on government committees, and her receptiveness to community input.
 She advocated care in annexation.
 She received the support of the Seminole Professional Fire Fighters Association.
 She was elected to the Seminole City Council in March 2002, her first publicly elected office.
 Of the three people elected to the council in that race, she had the most votes.

-In 2003, she supported levying fines for false fire alarms.
-The fines would increase after with the fourth false alarm in a twelve-month period.
-The legislation addressed concerns that false alarm response was reducing the availability of fire fighters.
-About ten percent of the fire department's calls had been to false alarms, with most of those due to faulty alarm systems.

-She also favored the changing the name of the city's signature festival, the "Seminole Pow Wow."
-The name was considered offensive, and politically incorrect, as well as inappropriate as being totally unrelated to Native American culture.

 She ran unopposed for re-election to the City Council in 2004.
 In 2005, a resolution by the U.S. Conference of Mayors Climate Protection Agreement urged cities to "take actions to reduce global warming pollution."
 The Seminole City Council declined to support the resolution by a vote of four opposed to three in support.
 Long voted to support the resolution, along with Mayor Dottie Reeder and Patricia Hartstein.